iambigmomma/DigitalOcean-Kubernetes-Multi-Regions-Load-Balancing/README.md

 ## Introduction

-In this tutorial, we'll guide you through the process of setting up global load balancing for a multi-region Kubernetes cluster using Cloudflare as the global load balancer and DigitalOcean's Managed Kubernetes product, DOKS.
+In this tutorial, we'll guide you through the process of setting up global load balancing for a multi-regions Kubernetes cluster using Cloudflare as the global load balancer and DigitalOcean's Managed Kubernetes product, DOKS.
 We'll set up the example clusters in the London and Sydney datacenters.
 Kubernetes is an open-source platform for automating deployment, scaling, and management of containerized applications, and is widely used for modernizing application infrastructure.
 By deploying a Kubernetes cluster in multiple regions and using Cloudflare as the global load balancer, you can ensure high availability and low latency for your users, regardless of their location.
 We'll show you how to configure Cloudflare and DOKS to optimize performance and reliability for your users.

 ## Prerequisites